tableau-mkt/datalayer/README.md

 ## Adding to the data layer

 ### Suggest entity properties
-You can easily suggest additional entity properties to the Data Layer module by using the `hook_datalayer_output_meta()` function.
+You can easily suggest additional entity properties to the Data Layer module by using the `hook_datalayer_meta()` function.
 Example:
 ```php
 function my_module_datalayer_meta() {
   return array(